 |Media Relations Representative||110,000 AUD||-15%|

 |Gold Coast-Tweed||123,000 AUD|

 |Sunshine Coast||120,000 AUD|

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in Australia earn 5% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in Australia is 5% on average across all career fields.

 A good and competitive compensation would range anywhere between 121,000 AUD and 139,000 AUD.
 This is a very rough estimate.
 Experience and education play a very huge part in the final earnings.

 All salary and compensation figures displayed here are gross salary figures, that is the salary before tax deductions.
 Because taxes may differ across sectors and locations, it is difficult to accurately calculate the net salary after tax for every career.

 The base salary for a careers like Media Production Manager in Australia ranges from 99,200 AUD to 139,000 AUD.
 The base salary depends on many factors including experience and education.
 It is not easy to provide a figure with very little information, so take this range with a grain of salt.

 Both are indicators.
 If your salary is higher than both the average and the median then you are doing very well.
 If your salary is lower than both, then many people earn more than you and there is plenty of room for improvement.
 If your wage is between the average and the median, then things can be a bit complicated.
 We wrote a guide to explain all about the different scenarios.
 How to compare your salary